aaronbruckner/TDD-Enterprise/tasks.md

 # Rules
 * You must always have a failing test before adding a line of code.
+Run it and see it fail!
 * Write the least amount of code to make the test pass (even if it your code is not complete or functionally correct).
 * Repeat again and again until the tests have forced you to implement all the tasks including edge cases.
 * You may refactor after a passing test if needed so long as you don't change any functionality and all tests still pass.
 * Avoid exposing private functions to test, try to assert functionality by only calling public functions on the ship class.
+* Pair up with a partner if possible.
+Work together and switch who is driving every so often.
+The person watching should always be challenging the driver to write less (functional) code that still makes their current test case pass.

 # Tasks
 The following tasks are roughly grouped by epic.
 Cards within each epic get progressively harder.
-Some of the more difficult tasks may require other tasks to be completed first.
+Some tasks may require other tasks to be completed first.

-## Time
+## 1 - Time

-#### Add ability to process a round
+#### 1.1 - Add ability to process a round
 There's a lot going on in a ship and it can't all happen at once.
 Some functionality requires time to pass before it can be completed.
 Add a function ```nextRound()``` that will process a round.
 This will allow future modules to regenerate shields, heal hitpoints, and move crew members.
 While it currently won't do anything, later tasks will require passage of time for their functionality.

-## Hull
+## 2 - Hull

-#### Add hitpoints property to ship
+#### 2.1 - Add hitpoints property to ship
 A ship object should expose a ```hitpoints``` property.
 It should be initialized to 100.

-#### Damage ship
+#### 2.2 - Damage ship
 A ship can be damaged.
 Add a function ```damageShip(damage)``` that harms the ship.
 This should reduce the ship hitpoints property by the given "damage" amount.